-At a nearby sandwich shop we were able to get a bit of a reprieve from what was turning out to be an arduous and perplexing task.
+At a nearby sandwich shop we were able to get a bit of a reprieve from our perplexing task.
 We joked about the possibility that our parents were never actually married.
 Then we moved on to talk about world affairs, politics, and our respective careers.
 After lunch we drove by the nursing home and sat with Mom for a while.

 She was sleeping, and we no longer tried to rouse her.
 She was in her final days, or hours.
-It was alarming, if I let myself think about it, how little she resembled my mother.
+It was alarming how little she resembled my mother.
 So small.
 She had always been petite, but now her skin seemed draped over the bare bones.
-There was no more of her natural curl left in her hair.
+There was no more of the natural curl left in her hair.
 It had become thin and barely covered her skull.
 I took her hand, sang to her one of her favorite hymns, This is My Father’s World.
 Then Tom spoke to her with such gentleness.
 He as a good son.
 He’d been patient with her long after my resilience wore out.

 We alternated between talking to her directly, as if she had the mental capacity to understand us, and talking about her in the third person.
 Finally, I said, “We gotta get going, Mom.
 Sure wish you could tell us where your marriage certificate is.”

 Once back at Tom’s apartment, he phoned the gentleman he had spoken with earlier at the VA to tell him we were not able to locate a marriage certificate.
-In spite of commonly held beliefs, and our own past experience with the impersonal bureaucracy of the VA, Tom had been fortunate enough to have happened on a guy who was sincerely helpful.
+In spite of rumors of the impersonal bureaucracy of the VA, Tom had been fortunate enough to have happened on someone who was sincerely helpful.
 Now he was asking Tom if there was someone who had been present at the wedding who could validate their marriage.
 Simultaneously we thought through the short list of relatives in the photos.
 Only one was still alive.
 Aunt Dot.